saisriharsha2003/note-nexus/Readme.md

 - **View Notes**: Displays public notes from all users and private notes of the current user.
 - **Edit and Delete Notes**: Edit or delete notes with ownership-based access control.
 - **Responsive Design**: Accessible and user-friendly across devices.
+- **Collaborative Notifications** *(New Feature)*:
+  - Whenever a user creates a note, they receive a confirmation notification with its details.
+  - If the note is marked as **Public**, any user who edits that note becomes a **collaborator**.
+  - All collaborators are automatically notified of subsequent edits.
+  - Notifications are delivered in real-time if collaborators are online, or shown upon next login if they are offline.
+  - This fosters seamless collaboration and keeps all contributors informed of changes.

 ---